-The above must be forwarded to : Academic Coordinator of Clinical Education

-Occupational Therapy Program

-School of Physical & Occupational Therapy

-McGill University

-3654 Drummond Street

-Montréal, Québec

-Canada H3G 1Y5
+Montréal, Québec Canada H3G 1Y5

 Telephone: (514) 398-6561 / Fax: (514) 398-6360

-2. Ensure that the Coordinator of Occupational Therapy Services/Occupational Therapy Clinical Supervisor at the Facility will agree to complete McGill University - School of Physical & Occupational Therapy Fieldwork Evaluation Forms.

-- 3. Sign a cooperation agreement between McGill University and the Facility, prior commencement of clinical placement and define a back-up plan within the facility or another agency in case of cancellation of the rotation. - 4.
+- 2. Ensure that the Coordinator of Occupational Therapy Services/Occupational Therapy Clinical Supervisor at the Facility will agree to complete McGill University School of Physical & Occupational Therapy Fieldwork Evaluation Forms. - 3.
+Sign a cooperation agreement between McGill University and the Facility, prior to the commencement of the clinical placement and define a contingency plan within the facility or another agency in case of cancellation of the rotation. - 4.
 Commit to placement (specific dates to be determined and approved by both Academic Coordinator of Clinical Education and Supervising Occupational Therapist) in writing. - 5.
 Ensure that the Occupation Therapist who will be supervising the student will have knowledge of the English or French language (oral and written, in order to be able to communicate with the Academic Coordinator of Clinical Education.